duncanberger/nxf-BATQual/README.md

 ## Tips: Best practices, tool selection, memory use and efficiency <a name="mem"></a>
 - You can increase the rate of sample processing in a few ways.
 The most time consuming process is the VelvetOptimiser assembly stage this can be sped up by decreasing the range of kmer sizes ('--min_k' and '--max_k' parameters) which VelvetOptimiser uses.
 Higher read-depth inputs tend to have optimum kmer lengths ~127 bp, while lower read-depth/more error prone datasets are more suited to shorter kmers (70-95 bp).
 - Disabling the more time consuming processes can decrease run times.
 These include: the het_call, CheckM and Kraken2 stages.
 The downside being that you will lose these quality checks, but the option exists to turn these steps off.
 - By default GPSCs are not assigned but the process exists and can be enabled.
-Poppunk is intended to run on multiple samples, but by default is run per-sample in this pipeline (for scenarios where you might only want to assemble a few samples).
-If you want to run Poppunk GPSC assignment at scale, I'd recommend running 'scripts/run_GPSC.sh' script.
+PopPUNK is intended to run on multiple samples, but by default is run per-sample in this pipeline (for scenarios where you might only want to assemble a few samples).
+If you want to run PopPUNK GPSC assignment at scale, I'd recommend running 'scripts/run_GPSC.sh' script.
 This will deposit output files, per-sample, in the matching directories, which can then be processed by the 'scripts/aggregate.py' script.

 ## Tips: Adjusting config files <a name="tips_adj"></a>
 - Parameters for the execution of BATQual can be found in the 'nextflow.config' file.
 These can be also be set on the command line during execution.